-I have extensive experience assisting clients to work through a range of life issues, including relationship and interpersonal difficulties, anxiety, depression, self harm, hopelessness & suicidal ideation, bereavement; internal conflicts such as low self confidence, self esteem and feelings of self worth and sexual identity.
+I have extensive experience assisting clients to work through a range of life and mental health issues, including relationship and interpersonal difficulties, anxiety, depression, self harm, hopelessness & suicidal ideation, bereavement; internal conflicts such as low self confidence, self esteem and feelings of self worth and sexual identity.

 I have specific background specialising in working with young people, visual impairment, substance use and non British clients for a number of charitable organisations while also in the role of clinical/counselling manager.

 I also have substantial experience working with trainee counsellors in organisational settings (especially those in training) therapists in private practice as well as non-counselling professionals in helping/supporting roles with clients.